Fearless (Taylor Swift album): Commercial performance

-With 3.217 million copies sold in the U.S. throughout 2009, it was the year's best-selling album in the country.
-The achievement made Swift, then twenty years old, the youngest artist and the only female country musician to have a best-selling album of a calendar year.
-It was the only album to spend its first full year in the top ten of the Billboard 200 of the 2000s decade, totaling fifty-eight weeks in the top ten, a record for a country musician.
-On the Top Country Albums chart, Fearless spent thirty-five weeks at number one.
-The Recording Industry Association of America (RIAA) certified Fearless diamond in December 2017, recognizing ten million units based on sales and stream.
-All singles were certified platinum or multi-platinum; the tracks "You're Not Sorry" and "Forever & Always" were certified platinum; and "Hey Stephen", "Breathe", "The Way I Loved You", "The Best Day", "Change", and "Jump Then Fall" were certified gold.
-By October 2020, the album had sold 7.21 million copies in the U.S.
+With 3.217 million copies sold in the United States, throughout 2009, Fearless was the year's best-selling album in the country.
+The achievement made Swift, then 20 years old, the youngest artist and the only female country musician to have a best-selling album of a calendar year.
+It was the only album from the 2000s decade to spend its first full year in the top 10 of the Billboard 200 and spent a total of 58 weeks in the top 10—a record for a country musician.
+In September 2025, the Recording Industry Association of America certified the album 11-times platinum for surpassing 11 million album-equivalent units based on sales and streams.
+By January 2024, Fearless had sold 7.285 million copies in the United States.

-Fearless marked Swift's first international chart success, peaking atop the charts of Canada and New Zealand.
-It peaked within the top five of the charts in Australia (number two), Scotland (number four), and Norway and the U.K. (number five).
-The album received multi-platinum certifications in multiple English-speaking countries, including double platinum by both the Irish Recording Music Association (IRMA) and the British Phonographic Industry (BPI), triple platinum by Recorded Music NZ (RMNZ), four times platinum by Music Canada, and seven times platinum by the Australian Recording Industry Association (ARIA).

-The album reached the top ten on charts in Japan, and top twenty in Austria, Brazil, Germany, Greece, and Sweden.
-In Europe, it was awarded gold certifications by the Bundesverband Musikindustrie (BVMI) in Germany, the IFPI Austria, and the IFPI Norway; and a platinum certification by the IFPI Denmark.
-In Asia, Fearless was certified gold by the Recording Industry Association of Japan (RIAJ), nine times platinum by the Philippine Association of the Record Industry and double platinum by the Recording Industry Association Singapore (RIAS).
-As of April 2021, the album had sold twelve million copies worldwide.
+Fearless marked Swift's international breakthrough.
+It peaked atop the charts of Canada and New Zealand and within the top five of Australia (number two), Scotland (number four), and the United Kingdom (number five).
+It received multi-platinum certifications in Ireland and the United Kingdom (double platinum), Canada (four-times platinum), New Zealand (six-times platinum), and Australia (eight-times platinum).
+The album reached the top 10 in Japan, and top 20 in Austria, Brazil, Germany, Greece, and Sweden.
+It was certified gold in Japan, Germany, Austria, and Norway; platinum in Denmark; double-platinum in Singapore, and nine-times platinum in the Philippines.
+As of April 2021, the album had sold 12 million copies worldwide.